Hurricane Gordon (2006)

-The only land area affected while Gordon was tropicalthe Azoressustained little damage, in spite of wind gusts' reaching hurricane force on Santa Maria Island.
+The first tropical cyclone since 1992 to directly affect the Azores as a hurricane, the archipelago sustained little damage, in spite of wind gusts' reaching hurricane force on Santa Maria Island.
 Impact was much more significant from the storm in its extratropical phase.
 In Spain, wind gusts reached 114 mph along the northwest coast and left 100,000 people without power.
 Five people in the country sustained storm-related injuries.
 Further north, the storm brought a surge of tropical air to Ireland and the United Kingdom, contributing to record warm temperatures.
 In Northern Ireland, high winds left 120,000 people without power and caused one injury.

 Meteorological history

 On September 1, a tropical wave exited the west coast of Africa and quickly showed signs of organization.
 It possessed a low pressure area and some convection as the system moved generally westward.
 The United States National Hurricane Center (NHC) first pinpointed the system as an area for potential development late on September 2 while it was about 750 mi west-southwest of Cape Verde.
 However, an upper level trough associated with the developing Hurricane Florence to its west increased wind shear across the region, which prevented significant tropical cyclone development over the next week.
 However, on September 5, the NHC noted the potential for the storm system to organize into a tropical depression within the next several days, but its close proximity to Florence continued to stall its strengthening.
 By September 9, the trough moved far enough away from the system to allow wind shear to yield, signalling an increase in convective thunderstorm activity.
 Around 18:00 UTC that day, the system developed into a tropical depression about 540 mi east-northeast of the Lesser Antilles.

 Upon developing, the depression, small in physical size, moved slowly west-north-westward.
 Initially, the NHC faced difficulties in forecasting the future of the system due to the potential for resumed strong wind shear, as well as uncertainty in its path of direction.
 It gradually organized and intensified, and based on observations from the Hurricane Hunters, the NHC assessed the depression as a tropical storm late on September 11; upon doing so, they named it Gordon.
 As it strengthened, Gordon developed more large outflow and increasing banding features.
 On September 12, the storm slowed and turned toward the north through a weakness in the subtropical ridge created by Florence.
 Wind shear decreased further, and the storm's convection became more symmetric with an intermittent eye feature in the center.
 Based on the presence of the eye and estimates from satellite imagery, it is estimated that Gordon intensified into a hurricane early on September 13.